ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 communicate with Windows servers over WinRM.
 It is not installed by default with the Ansible package.

-If you chose the `pipx` install instructions, you can install it by running the
+If you chose the ``pipx`` install instructions, you can install it by running the
 following:

 .. code-block:: shell

-   pipx inject ansible pywinrm
+   pipx inject ansible pywinrm  # if you installed ansible with pipx pipx inject ansible-core pywinrm  # if you installed ansible-core with pipx

-Or, if you chose the `pip` install instructions:
+Or, if you chose the ``pip`` install instructions:

 .. code-block:: shell